 All new staff have an Induction Programme in place.
 For permanent and long-term temporary staff, (including Initial Teacher Trainees) this includes a session with the SENCO that is designed to explain the systems and structures in place to support the needs of individual children and young people.
-The training needs of all staff are identified, a programme of professional development is in place, and all staff are encouraged to access this e.g Identifying Girls with ASD, adapting the curriculum to meet the needs of children with SEN) The school's SENCO regularly attends the School Improvement Liverpool's SEND Briefing in order to keep up to date with local and national issues in SEND as well as attending LA Local Area Consortia Meetings to access support and share good practice with other SENCOs and Schools.
+The training needs of all staff are identified, a programme of professional development is in place, and all staff are encouraged to access this e.g. Identifying Girls with ASD, adapting the curriculum to meet the needs of children with SEN) The school's SENCO regularly attends the School Improvement Liverpool's SEND Briefing in order to keep up to date with local and national issues in SEND as well as attending LA Local Area Consortia Meetings to access support and share good practice with other SENCOs and Schools.

-The Inclusion Manager is part of a SENCo Network group that meet termly to discuss National Initiatives, new research into SEND and to share good practice.
+The Inclusion Manager(Mrs Rogers) is part of a SENCo Network group that meet termly to discuss National Initiatives, new research into SEND and to share good practice and is the lead SENDCo for our Consortia.
 Mrs Rogers is also part of Hope University's lead SENCo group, supporting trainee teachers, delivering seminars and looking at research and best practice within SEND and other LAs.

 The Headteacher is also a member of the LA Steering group for SEND and is Chair of our Primary SEND Consortium.
+Mrs Milton, SENDCo holds NPQ NASENCO qualification.